tylerdh12/portfolio-nextjs/projects/list-pagination-and-filtering.md

 ### Unit 2 Project

-This app displays random quotes each time a button is clicked or a certain timeout has passed.
+This app takes a list of students and demonstrates a pagination list.

 [View Project](https://pagination.jsstack.dev/)